 Feminists in Fashion with Norma Kamali and Christene Barberich

 Although fashion has sometimes been seen as anti-feminist, the cut of a top or the flash of a thigh can empower women to decide for themselves what it means to be female.
 No one knows this better than Norma Kamali and Christene Barberich.
 Creator of such iconic styles as the sleeping bag coat and "athleisure," Kamali has emerged as one of the most influential women in fashion in the last five decades.
 Barberich is the co-founder and editor-in-chief of Refinery29, the Webby award-winning women's lifestyle media company.
-Together Kamali and Barberich will join Phyllis Magidson, the Museum’s Curator of Costumes and Textiles, for a conversation about the impact of feminism on fashion, past and present.
+At this program, Kamali and Barberich will join Museum curator Phyllis Magidson for an intimate conversation about the impact of feminism on fashion, past and present.

-This program accompanies our exhibition, Beyond Suffrage: A Century of New York Women in Politics (on view through August 5, 2018).
+This program accompanies our exhibitions, Mod New York: Fashion Takes a Trip (on view through April 1, 2018) and Beyond Suffrage: A Century of New York Women in Politics (on view through August 5, 2018).
 To view more programs in this series, click here.

 About the Speakers: